 The Intel[®] C600-A/B chipset provides storage support through two integrated controllers: AHCI and SCU.
-By default the server board will support up to six SATA ports: Two single 6Gb/s SATA ports routed from the AHCI controller to one blue SATA connector labeled "SATA-1" on mother
+By default, the server board supports up to six SATA ports: two single 6Gb/s SATA ports routed from the AHCI controller to one blue SATA connector labeled "SATA-1" on mother board and "SATA-1" on bridge board, and four 3Gb/s SATA ports routed from the SCU to the multi-drive port connector labeled "SAS/SATA 0-3" (grouped as SCU0).

-Note: The multi-drive port connector labeled "SAS/SATA 4-7" is NOT functional by default and is only enabled with the addition of an Intel[®] RAID C600 Storage Upgrade Key option supporting eight SAS/SATA ports.
+Note: The multi-drive port connector labeled "SAS/SATA 4-7" is NOT functional by default and is enabled only with the addition of an Intel[®] RAID C600 Storage Upgrade Key option supporting eight SAS/SATA ports.